hmrguez/Hermes/docs/literature_review.typ

 Apache Storm is designed for real-time data processing.
 Its architecture revolves around spouts and bolts, which are the primary components of a Storm topology.

 - *Spouts*: These are the sources of data streams in Storm.
 They ingest data from various sources such as message queues, log files, databases, APIs, or other data producers.
-Spouts emit data in the form of tuples into the Storm topology for processing 4.
+Spouts emit data in the form of tuples into the Storm topology for processing.

 - *Bolts*: Bolts are processing units within a Storm topology.
 They receive input tuples, perform computations or transformations, and emit output tuples.
-Bolts can be chained together to create complex processing pipelines 4.
+Bolts can be chained together to create complex processing pipelines.

 These components work together to enable real-time data processing in Storm.
 The output of a spout is connected to the input of bolts, and the output of a bolt is connected to the input of other bolts, forming a directed acyclic graph (DAG) that defines the flow of data through the topology